angus135/hil-rig-mcu-firmware/src/rtos/README.md

     - The STM32CubeIDE project should provide the real FreeRTOS sources and configuration (heap, port, etc.), and only those should be linked.

-- Any module that currently includes FreeRTOS headers directly should be migrated to include `rtos.h` only, to ensure the abstraction boundary is respected.
+- Any module that currently includes FreeRTOS headers directly should be migrated to include `rtos_config` only, to ensure the abstraction boundary is respected.